georgemarselis-nvi/libcertstore/README.md

 ### Non-PKCS#11 Clients

 Apps that only know how to read a file at a fixed path (most things expecting `cert9.db`, a PEM, or a PKCS#12 file) are served through `certctl watch`.
-This registers a path and a target format; `libcertstore` renders the store's contents into that format on demand, either via a watched path rewritten on rotation, or via a FUSE mount where the open() call itself triggers the render.
+This registers a path and a target format; `libcertstore` repackages the existing cert, chain and key already in the store into that container format on demand -- no new key material or certificate is generated, the bytes are unchanged, only the container differs (NSS database insert, PKCS#12 bundling, or a plain PEM copy).
+This happens either via a watched path rewritten on rotation, or via a FUSE mount where the open() call itself triggers the conversion.
 Both are implementation details under the one `certctl watch` interface.

+`certctl watch` has two backends with different access control properties.
+The watched-path backend writes a real file to a fixed location and rewrites it on rotation -- that file is then consumable by anything with filesystem access to that path, same as today, no improvement on isolation.
+The FUSE backend instead exposes a mountpoint: no file is written ahead of time, the open() call is intercepted live and access-checked at that moment (same UID/GID and SELinux enforcement as `certstore_open_for()`), and the converted bytes are returned only to a permitted caller.
+The FUSE backend carries the store's access control model through intact, same as the PKCS#11 module; the watched-path backend does not, and exists only for apps where even a FUSE mountpoint will not work.

-This path is strictly weaker on access control than the PKCS#11 module: a rendered file sitting at a path is consumable by anything with filesystem access to that path, same as today.
-What it solves is lifecycle, not isolation -- revocation and rotation happen once in the store, and the rendered copy is never stale beyond the next open or rewrite, instead of someone manually re-running `certutil -A` on every machine.
+Both backends solve lifecycle the same way: revocation and rotation happen once in the store, and the served copy is never stale beyond the next open or rewrite, instead of someone manually re-running `certutil -A` on every machine.
+The difference is isolation, not freshness.

 ### What `libcertstore` Does Not Do